-Learn the steps in this tutorial to install Graphical User Interface (GUI) XFCE Desktop on Alpine Linux using command terminal.
+Learn the steps in this tutorial to install Graphical User Interface (GUI) XFCE Desktop on Alpine Linux using the command terminal.

 Alpine Linux is popular for its lightweight, security, and performance.
 And that is the reason it comes out of the box with a command-line interface.
 However, if you want then we can install a graphical user interface on Alpine to use it as a normal Dekstop operating system.
 And here we learn how to do that by installing the XFCE Linux desktop environment on it.